codeforamerica/codeforamerica.org-archive/README.md

 #### <a name="pulls"></a>Submitting a Pull Request
 An easy way to submit a pull request for just simple text changes is to:

-1. Find the page you'd like to edit on the [static-site branch](https://github.com/codeforamerica/codeforamerica.org/tree/static-site).
+1. Find the page you'd like to edit on the [master branch](https://github.com/codeforamerica/codeforamerica.org/).
 2. Use Github's built in editor to make your changes.
 3. Down below the editor window, include a brief one sentence description of what you changed.
 Something like "Updated Andrew Hyder's bio".
 4. Click the green Propose File Change button.